import time

 example_proto: bytes, spec: FeatureSpecDict

-) -> Dict[str, tf.Tensor]:
+) -> dict[str, tf.Tensor]:

 return tf.io.parse_example(example_proto, spec)